-Throughout most of the history of Western philosophy, there has been a closely related (sub-)discipline called logic.
+Throughout most of the history of Western philosophy, there has been a closely related (sub-) discipline called logic.
 However, the common name should not conceal the marked differences among what counted as logic at different times.
 In other words, despite the stable name, logic as a discipline is not characterized by a stable scope throughout its history.
 True enough, the historical influence of Aristotelian logic over the centuries is something of a common denominator, but even within the Aristotelian tradition there is significant variability.
 Furthermore, as is well known, in the 19th century logic as a discipline underwent a radical modification, with the birth of mathematical logic.
-The current situation is of logic having strong connections with multiple disciplines - philosophy, mathematics, computer science, linguistics - which again illustrates its multifaceted nature.
+The current situation is of logic having strong connections with multiple disciplines? philosophy, mathematics, computer science, linguistics? which again illustrates its multifaceted nature.

 The changing scope of logic through its history also has important philosophical implications: is there such a thing as the essence of logic, permeating all these different developments?
 Or is the unity of logic as a discipline an illusion?
 What can the study of the changing scope of logic through its history tell us about the nature of logic as such?
-What do the different languages used for logical inquiry ? regimented natural languages, diagrams, logical formalisms ? mean for the practices and results obtained?
+What do the different languages used for logical inquiry? regimented natural languages, diagrams, logical formalisms? mean for the practices and results obtained?

-The invited keynote speakers of this workshop are Irving H. Anellis (page 57) and Hans Burkhardt (page 60).
+Invited speakers of the workshop are Irving Anellis (Peirce Edition Project, USA) and Hans Burkhardt (Ludwig Maximilian University of Munich, Germany).